eliecerecology/FrontEnd_Lut/diary.md

 - I learnt to separate the main.scss file in serveral ones: one for functions, and the other for specific functionalities.
 Also how to select DOM elements using javascript.
   New javascript functions were presented such as transpose and translate.

+## Day 4: 19th December 2021

+- create functions to adjust automatically the color and function to adjust the components when the screen has less resolution in "\_mobile.scss" I started to give some personalization to the project, my idea is create a front-web page to insert some AI functionality related to parse tables as CSV from pdfs

+## Day 5: 26th December 2021

+- I started to learn the grid, or how to organize the components in the space